VLonghand/IsingModelPractice/README.md

 There are functions for generating the training data, training models and graphing the result

 #### 'Include friendly' files are those that won't run any code when you inclue them, only define function

+### The 99% Jupyter Notebook is a lie/bug, it's mostly Julia